fransking/flink-statefun-tasks/docs/_sources/events.rst.txt

 On Pipeline Status Changed
 --------------------------

 Raised when the state of a pipeline changes e.g. from running to paused or completed.
-Status can be read from the context.pipeline_state (PipelineState proto).

 .. code-block:: python

     @tasks.events.on_pipeline_status_changed
-    def on_pipeline_status_changed(context, pipeline: Pipeline):
+    def on_pipeline_status_changed(context, pipeline: Pipeline, status: TaskStatus):
         pass